lukasmartinelli/lukasmartinelli.github.io/_posts/2014-02-07-opensource-notetaking-concept.md

 ### Actual Note Taking and alot of Edge Cases
 The more you add, the more useful Evernote becomes.
 I add everything that comes to my mind and might be useful for later to Evernote.
 Wether I am working on a project and have to take notes or studying and writing a quick outline of a lecture: I am creating actual content and enhancing it with metadata.

-## What are notes?
+## Note Definition
-What we actually need, is a system that holds together all that loose information and enhances it with metadata.
+From the use cases above we see that what we actually need, is a system that holds together all that loose information that floats around, enhances it with metadata and makes it searchable.

-A note is just metadata with references to external resources like files or websites.
+> A note is text and metadata with references to external ressources.

 ### Notes with References to External Ressources
 A note is basically just a metadata container with text remarks to external references.

+Let's say I'm researching opensource notetaking applications and I come around an interesting website.
+I write down a short remark and put it to the link.
+This link is a reference to a website on the web.
+If I write down an idea for a product or an article I might write down my thoughts and take a picture of a rough sketch I draw by hand.
+The photo goes into my Dropbox camera folder and I simply make a reference to it.
 ![Notes that use references instead of embedded content](/media/notes_references_concept.png)

+#### Advantage
+- It is a very unique approach to the notetaking problem and makes it clear that notes are just metadata
+- It makes it very easy to just integrate with existing systems
+- It allows to only take care of the note itself, all other ressources are part of external systems we simply try to integrate with
+- Ressources are only existing at one place and can easily be changed, backed up or reorganized

+#### Disadvantage
+The biggest problem of using references to external ressources is, that files can change their location and therefore a reference becomes invalid.

+#### Text
+The note contains rich text describing the references, one could even create an own file out of that and reference it inside the note.
+But this seems a bit overkill and for the sake of simplicity, the text is always part of the note.

+#### Solving problem of changing locations
+One idea to solve this problem partially is to create hashes of the referenced ressources.
+If the reference becomes invalid, we just search all the external ressource containers for hashes that match and automatically move the reference to the new location of the ressource.

-## Notes with Ressources to Embedded Ressources
+## Notes with References to Embedded Ressources
-With the concept of references, you could also reference ressources embedded in the note.
-Please note that the rich text in the note is not mapped as a ressource, it is always directly in the note itself, for the sake of simplicity.
+With the concept of references, you could also reference ressources that are embedded in the note.

-The biggest problem of using references to external ressources is, that files can change their location.
-This is a very convincing reason to use embedded references but this would also make accessing these files for other services very impractical and increases the complexity of a syncing mechanism.
+So once I add something like a website or a photo, it is **copied** to the ressources section embedded in the note and a reference is made to that ressource.

 ![Notes using references to embedded files](/media/notes_embedded_references_concept.png)

+#### Advantage
+We don't have to take care how to access all these different ressources, as they are always embedded.
+#### Disadvantage
+- Now we actually duplicated the information, it exists on two places and if I edit the photo or decrease the resolution inside the note, I'm creating two different versions of the same content.
+If a ressource is embedded inside a ressource it makes it significantly harder to integrate with other applications.
+- Synchronizing notes is much more complicated as we're also syncing embedded files that can change now

 ## Ressource Address Schema
 Every ressource is addressed with an URI.

 Following URI Schemes are supported:
 - file: Absolute location in a file system
 - dropbox: Specifies location of a file in the user's Dropbox home directory
 - btsync: File in a Bit Torrent Sync folder (adressed by secret)